 The application form states the annexes to be attached to the application.
 Send the completed application to the address below.
 A decision is notified within a period of approximately one month.
 The following documents should be attached to your application:

 - A complete filled in and signed "Learning Agreement for for Erasmus+ Traineeship", where the organisation/company confirms that you have been accepted for the traineeship.
-Your Learning Agreement must be signed by you, an academic representative from your study programme at KI and the contact person at the receiving organisation.
+Your Learning Agreement must be signed by you, an academic representative from your study programme at KI (course director for the degree project course if it regards a degree project, or the programme director if it regards a traineeship outside your ordinary studies at KI) and the contact person at the receiving organisation.

 - A Ladok transcript from Karolinska Institutet which certifies completed studies and, where appropriate, certificates from other educational institutions

 The documents are found at the end of this page.
 Please submit your application for Erasmus+ traineeship to the international coordinator at your study programme at Karolinska Institutet if you are planning to do your traineeship within your study programme (i.e. collect data for your thesis).
-Otherwise please contact KI Career Service for support at email@example.com.
+Otherwise please contact Talia Adamsson (for projects outside your ordinary study programme).